727800350/note/cs/go.md

 This means that when you assign or pass around an array value you will make a copy of its contents.
 (To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.)

+If an array's element type is comparable then the array is comparable too.

 ### struct
 The key point is that Go gives the programmer tools to limit allocation by controlling the layout of data structures.
 Consider this simple type definition of a data structure containing a buffer (array) of bytes:
 ```go